This Page Is Under Construction And May Be Frequently Updated

 - Within THIS rectangle, it is clear to me that an 1816 date requires the addition of the Sovereign’s Head Duty Mark.

-6 August 2025: I entered into conversation with Nathan Das of Hallicra’s Works in Ontario.
+I entered into conversation with Nathan Das of Hallicra’s Works in Ontario.
 He explained a few things to me that cleared up so many of my questions and put aside some speculation about the case works.
 “Just by looking at the movement and containing a slide regulator rather than a tompion regulator we are likely in the early part of the 19th century.
 There are other indicators too which will coincide with the later date.
 Sadly using the export duty mark (or lack there of) as an indicator of year isn’t enough as this is lacking on many watches especially if they were first sold inside of English territory.”
 So, despite the lack of duty mark AND the indication that the duty mark commences in 1784, it would appear that it wasn’t used for domestic sales of the watch (so, within Great Britain, and possibly the various colonies?).
 Understanding this alone is enough to slide all other indicators to the next time the lower case {a} is used, which is 1816.
-Knowing that “Gregory’s” was established in 1790, per the family shop assertions, the comparatively higher serial number engraved on the works, &c, &c, I think that Nathan’s input has been the final convincing puzzle piece for me.
+A surviving photo of Gregory’s Shop in Basingstoke proclaims an establishment years of 1790; with the comparatively higher serial number engraved on the works and a few comments by other collectors of the appearance being in line with a turn of the 19th century watch, I think that Nathan’s input has been the final convincing piece for me.
 What’s more is that Nathan went on to say about the silver case… “Cases and movements are actually paired together.
 No surplus case would be made for a future date as the diameter of the movement would be unknown.
 In fact the movement, case, and sometimes back of the dial will all have the same serial number to keep together when watch portions were sent to silver smiths and dial makers.
 Each one custom fit together.
 No dial from one watch or case from one movement will fit another.”
 That would mean that the a theory I had about making cases en masse does not hold water!
 I am happy to have gained more light into this and am comfortable with how things are settling into place.

-I have also learned that over the years, some people had removed the case of silver or gold and “liquidated” them for the cash value.
-Thus, there are watch works out there available without a case, or sometimes a watch would be fitted into a later case… I have since purchased such a watch that had been made in 1785 and had originally been in a gold case but later fitted into a silver case in 1850.
+A very interesting and enlightening ‘phone conversation with Richard Newman really helped to settle much of what I am writing here.
+Among SO much else that he helped me wrap my mind around, Rich explained that over the years some people had removed the case of silver or gold and “liquidated” them for the cash value.
+Or if the watch works were valued in a time of a stylistic change, an owner might pay to have the watch works placed in a new case.
+To illustrate this, I have since purchased such a watch that had been made in 1785 and had originally been in a gold case but later fitted into a silver case in 1850.
 This may have been to cash in the gold, or to have a more “fashionable” case at the time.
+Also, my second James Gregory watch #1125 shown above.
 Ah, if only things would stay simple!

 You can see Nathan and his shop in the following vid: